ArcanaFramework/fileformats/docs/source/workflows.rst

     ├── 1024.dcm
     └── catalog.xml

-In addition, to statically defined Directory formats such as the Dicom example above, dynamic directory types can be created on the fly using the __class_getitem__ method, e.g.
+In addition to statically defining `Directory` formats such as the Dicom example above, dynamic directory types can be created on the fly by providing the content types as arguments to the `Directory[]` method, e.g.

 .. code-block:: python